Evolutionary instability of selfish learning in repeated games: Discussion

 \section{Discussion}

 Given the extensive effort to explore strategies that sustain cooperation in repeated social dilemmas \citep{trivers:TQRB:1971,axelrod:Science:1981,press:PNAS:2012,hilbe:NHB:2018,stewart:PNAS:2012,van-segbroeck:prl:2012,fischer:PNAS:2013,stewart:PNAS:2013,pinheiro:PLoSCB:2014,akin:Games:2015,Yi:JTB:2017,hilbe:pnas:2017,mcavoy:PRSA:2019}, it seems quite remarkable that relatively little is known about how strategies with desirable properties can be learned most effectively.
 Instead, much of the existing work tends to take the way in which individuals learn as given.
-While details vary between studies \citep{sandholm:BioSys:1996,szabo:PRE:1998,oechssler:JEBO:2002,traulsen:JTB:2007b,du:2013,amaral:PRE:2018,Hauser:Nature:2019}, most often it is assumed that individuals adopt strategies that enhance their payoff, abandoning strategies that are personally disadvantageous.
+While details vary between studies \citep{sandholm:BioSys:1996,masuda:BMB:2009,szabo:PRE:1998,oechssler:JEBO:2002,traulsen:JTB:2007b,du:2013,amaral:PRE:2018,Hauser:Nature:2019}, most often it is assumed that individuals adopt strategies that enhance their own payoff, abandoning strategies that are personally disadvantageous.
 This modeling assumption could be justified on theoretical grounds if selfish payoff maximization were indeed an optimal learning policy.
 Here, we have explored under which conditions selfish learning can be expected to succeed.
 We show theoretically that selfish learning performs well when individuals wish to optimize their short-run performance.
-However, if individuals are motivated by how well they fare eventually, selfish learning can be detrimental, even in populations that otherwise consist entirely of selfish learners.
+However, if individuals are motivated by how well they fare eventually, selfish learning can be of limited use in navigating conflicts of interest.